2017-2019 SOAR Board of Directors

 Brian Cook was appointed as a Vice-Chair of the new Human Rights Tribunal of Ontario in September 2008.
 A Vice-chair of the Tribunal adjudicates and mediates Applications brought under the Ontario Human Rights Code.
 From 1990 to 2008, he was a Vice-Chair of the Workplace Safety and Insurance Appeals Tribunal (WSIAT), adjudicating appeals from decisions of the Workplace Safety and Insurance Board.
 He holds an LLM from Osgoode Hall Law School in Alternative Dispute Resolution (2005).
 Brian has been a member of the Board of Directors of SOAR since 2009.
 He has participated as a coach in the SOAR Adjudicator Training program.

-Sophie Martel is a bilingual Vice-Chair with the Workplace Safety and Insurance Appeals Tribunal (WSIAT).
-Previously, she worked as a lawyer with WSIAT.
-Recently, she was also appointed to the Law Society Tribunal, Hearing Division.
+Sophie Martel is a bilingual Vice-chair with the Human Rights Tribunal of Ontario.
+Previously, she worked as a Vice-chair and as in-house counsel with the Workplace Safety and Insurance Appeals Tribunal and as an appointed Adjudicator with the Law Society Tribunal, Hearing Division.
 Sophie obtained an Honours Bachelor of Commerce from the University of Ottawa and her Bachelor of Laws from the University of Toronto.
 She has been a member of the SOAR Board of Directors since 2013.
 She is also part of the faculty of the SOAR/Osgoode Certificate in Adjudication course where she coaches new adjudicators.

 Janice Vauthier serves as Chair of the Health Professions and Health Services Appeal and Review Boards.
 She is a graduate of the University of Windsor Law School.
 Prior to joining the Health Boards, Ms. Vauthier practiced litigation in Northwestern Ontario.
 In addition to her private family practice, Ms. Vauthier had many years’ experience as an Ontario Legal Aid mediator in the Thunder Bay area.
 She has represented the private bar as a member of the Law Commission of Ontario Research Advisory Board.
 She has been active in the Ontario Bar Association for many years serving on Council and previously as an Executive member and Co-Chair of the OBA Institute between (2010 -2012).
 She is a member of the Society of Ontario Regulators and Adjudicators Conference Organizing Committee and is also an active community member, having chaired numerous organizations in Northwestern Ontario.